-ABLE SAVINGS AND INVESTMENT ACCOUNTS: TAX FACTS FOR PEOPLE WITH DISABILITES
+ABLE SAVINGS AND INVESTMENT ACCOUNTS: TAX FACTS FOR PEOPLE WITH DISABILITIES

 ABLE accounts are tax-advantaged savings and investment accounts for eligible people with disabilities.
 An ABLE account can help the account owner save money that does not affect benefits based on need.
 It can be used to pay for qualified disability expenses which enhance their health, independence and quality of life.
 Tax season is the perfect time to learn about ABLE accounts and taxes.
+A person may file income taxes for 2021, 2022, 2023 and 2024 before April 15th, 2025, to get any tax credits and economic recovery rebate payments for which they may have been eligible.